Kubrick stare

 Malcolm McDowell (in character as Alex) performing a Kubrick stare in A Clockwork Orange.
 The Telegraph describes the Kubrick stare as "[making the onlooker party] to the subject’s bubbling derangement".

 The Kubrick stare is a technique used to portray insane or unstable characters in film.
 In a Kubrick stare, an actor looks out from under the brow line and tilts their head towards the camera.
 Deemed "one of cinema's most recognizable shots" by film critic Robbie Collin, the technique is named after Stanley Kubrick, who often used it, but it has also been used by other directors before and since.
 The term was coined by cinematographer Douglas Milsome to describe one of Alex's facial expressions in the Kubrick film A Clockwork Orange (1971).

 Film critics have noted the Kubrick stare for its ability to break the fourth wall and to evoke fear.
-Collin has written on how some actors are more suited to perform the Kubrick stare because of their facial structures.
+Collin has written about how some actors are more suited to perform the Kubrick stare because of their facial structures.

 Description and usage

 A Kubrick stare involves an actor looking out from under the brow line and tilting their head towards the camera.
 Sometimes, the actor will smile in a sinister fashion.
 It is often used to convey that a character has become dangerously mentally unstable.
 Thus, the stare has been described as looking creepy.
 It has been described by The Telegraph as "one of cinema's most recognizable shots".

 The origin of the term lies in the making of director Stanley Kubrick's A Clockwork Orange (1971).
 According to actor Malcolm McDowell, whilst filming the movie, Kubrick requested that McDowell react to hearing music by Beethoven for a scene.
 After several tries, they agreed upon an expression.
 McDowell spoke about the experience in 2014:

 Director of photography Douglas Milsome dubbed it the "Kubrick stare", coining the term.
 Kubrick found McDowell's gaze compelling enough to put on the poster for A Clockwork Orange.
 Kubrick went on to extensively use the technique that bore his name in almost all his films, most notably in Full Metal Jacket (1987) and The Shining (1980).

 Other directors and actors have relied on the technique to convey derangement.
-Anthony Perkins (as Norman Bates) performs something akin to the Kubrick stare in Psycho (1960), a work which predates A Clockwork Orange.
+Anthony Perkins (as Norman Bates) does this in Hitchcock's Psycho (1960), which predates A Clockwork Orange.
 It can be seen in The Silence of the Lambs (1991), Donnie Darko (2001), and Batman (1989).

-In particular, the supervillain the Joker has become associated with the Kubrick stare due to actor Heath Ledger heavily using it in The Dark Knight (2008).
-The movie Smile (2022) revolves around a woman who is haunted by a many-faced entity that constantly smiles at her while giving a Kubrick stare.
+The supervillain the Joker has become associated with trope via actor Heath Ledger's use of it when playing the character in The Dark Knight (2008).

+In the horror film Smile (2022), the protagonist is haunted by a many-faced entity, which reveals itself to its victims donning the stare.
 In the sequel, Smile 2 (2024), Ray Nicholson performs the stare in emulation of his father Jack Nicholson in The Shining.